 Put 1 cup of warm water into a bowl.
 Sprinkle 2 1/4 (one packet) of yeast on top.
 Then sprinkle 1 teaspoon of sugar on top of the yeast.
 Let it sit for about ten minutes until frothy.

-Meanwhile, add 3 cups of flour and 1 teaspoon of salt to a large bowl or your stand mixer.
-If using a stand mixer, attach the dough hook.
+Meanwhile, add 3 cups of flour and 1 teaspoon of salt to a large bowl or bowl of a stand mixer.
+If using a stand mixer, use the dough hook attachment.

 Add 1 egg (room temperature and lightly beaten) and 1/4 cup plain unsweetened yogurt or milk.
 (I use Greek yogurt).